Harry McNish: Endurance

 The aim of the Imperial Trans-Antarctic Expedition was to be the first to cross the Antarctic continent from one side to the other.
 McNish was apparently attracted by Shackleton's advertisement for the expedition (although there are doubts as to whether the advertisement ever appeared):

-McNish, at 40, was one of the oldest members of the crew of the Endurance (Shackleton though was seven months older).
-He suffered from piles and rheumatism in his legs.
+McNish suffered from piles and rheumatism in his legs.
 He was regarded as somewhat odd and unrefined, but also highly respected as a carpenter – Frank Worsley, the captain of the Endurance, refers to him as a "splendid shipwright".
 The pipe-smoking Scot was, however, the only man of the crew that Shackleton was "not dead certain of".
 His Scots accent was described as rasping like "frayed cable wire".

 During the initial stage of the voyage to Antarctica from Buenos Aires, he was kept busy with a number of routine tasks.
 He worked on the pram dinghy Nancy Endurance; made a small chest of drawers for Shackleton; specimen shelves for the biologist, Robert Clark; and instrument cases for Leonard Hussey, the meteorologist; and put up wind screens to protect the helmsman.
 He constructed a false deck, extending from the poop-deck to the chart-room to cover the extra coal that the ship had taken on board.
 He also acted as the ship's barber.
 As the ship pushed into the pack ice in the Weddell Sea it became increasingly difficult to navigate.
 McNish constructed a six-foot wooden semaphore on the bridge to enable the navigating officer to give the helmsman directions, and built a small stage over the stern to allow the propeller to be watched in order to keep it clear of the heavy ice.